 When to grow Ranunculus in Central Texas?

 Ranunculus is a cool-season flower.
-Plant it in the fall, around October, for it to grow foliage all the way through winter.
-It will be the first to bloom late winter, declaring the approach of Spring.
+Plant it in the fall, around October, for it to grow foliage through winter.
+It will be the first to bloom in late winter, declaring the approach of Spring.

 The corms start showing up in nurseries in Spring, which is not the best time for Central Texas.
 The solution is to get them whenever you find them, then store them in the fridge for later use.

-Ranunculus thrives when the average day temperatures are 75F (25C), and 65F (16C) at night.
-That’s most likely November in Central Texas.
+Ranunculus thrives when the average daily temperatures are 75F (25C) and 65F (16C) at night, likely in November in Central Texas.

 How to grow Ranunculus in Central Texas?

 Since Texas summers linger through the fall, it is not a bad idea to start Ranunculus some time ahead.
-Once the temperatures are ideal for them to grow outside, they would have already put on good growth.
+Then, once the temperatures are ideal for them to grow outside, they would have already put on good growth.

 How to start Ranunculus indoors?